Parsa-Research-Laboratory/lmao/README.md

-# Hyperdimensional Bayesian Optimization in Lava
+# Bayesian Optimization in Lava